2026 Formula Regional Oceania Trophy

-The 2026 Castrol Toyota Formula Regional Oceania Trophy is scheduled to be the inaugural Formula Regional Oceania Trophy and the twenty-first running of the premier open-wheel motorsport category formerly known as the Toyota Racing Series.
+The 2026 Castrol Toyota Formula Regional Oceania Trophy was the inaugural Formula Regional Oceania Trophy and the twenty-first running of the premier open-wheel motorsport category formerly known as the Toyota Racing Series.
 Known since 2023 as the Formula Regional Oceania Championship, the series was rebranded under the Trophy guise after the FIA introduced a new concept for single-seater championships held over shorter, constrained timeframes.
+The championship was held in New Zealand over four consecutive weekends in January and February of 2026.

-The championship is scheduled to be held in New Zealand over four consecutive weekends in January and February of 2026.
+M2 Competition's Ugo Ugochukwu won the Drivers' Championship title at the final race of the season while his team defended their Teams' Championship title for the fourth year running.
+Mtec Motorsport's Louis Sharp ended the season as the highest-placed Australian or Kiwi driver, thereby winning the Tasman Cup, as his teammate Ryan Wood claimed the Rookie Championship title with three races to spare.

 Entry list

-All drivers will compete with identical Tatuus FT-60 chassis cars powered by 2.0L turbocharged Toyota engines running on 100% fossil-free fuel.
-The 2026 season is scheduled to see the introduction of a push-to-pass feature designed to create more on-track battles and overtakes.
+All drivers competed with identical Tatuus FT-60 chassis cars powered by 2.0L turbocharged Toyota engines running on 100% fossil-free fuel.
+The 2026 season saw the introduction of a push-to-pass feature designed to create more on-track battles and overtakes.